 What it does: One of the ‘Big Four’ and the second-largest professional services firm in the world.
-Delivers quality services in accounting, advisory and consulting.
+Delivers quality services in Assurance, Consulting and Financial Advisory

 The good bits: Getting to work alongside people from a range of different disciplines on meaningful projects, while servicing prestigious clients both in Australia and across the globe.